 Basic Mechanical Knowledge

-How to Back Up a Semi Truck
+Backing and Docking Skills: How to Back Up a Semi Truck

 "The best place and time of day to practice backing is during the middle of the day, at a truck stop.
 Usually at that time of day, the back of the lot (often referred to as the back 40) farthest from the store is empty and has little traffic. "

 Purchase a couple of orange cones and use them to mark the slot you’re backing into.
-In order to have plenty of room for making mistakes without causing damage to other driver’s equipment, select a spot as far from other parked trucks as possible.
+In order to have plenty of room for making mistakes without causing damage to other drivers’ equipment, select a spot as far from other parked trucks as possible.
 Then follow these steps:

 - Step 1: Observe the hole (the area you’ve marked with your cones).
 Drive past the spot you want to back into while angling the nose of your tractor to the 3 o’clock position.
 Stop moving forward when your drive tires are just past the spot.